-After the encryption password is specified, we may run the job.
-1) Click on Analyze and GoodSync will list the contents that will be encrypted and replicated to the destination.
-2) Click on Sync when you are ready to apply the encryption and backup these contents.
+11) After the encryption password is specified, we may run the job.
+Click "Analyze" and GoodSync will list the contents that will be encrypted and replicated to the destination.
+Click "Sync" when you are ready to apply the encryption and back up these contents.

 To decrypt the encrypted files, we will clone the existing EncryptionTest job and rename it to DecryptionTest.

-Change the backup direction by clicking on the “Job Type” drop down and changing the flow to “Backup Right to Left (1-way)”.
+3) Change the backup direction by clicking on the “Job Type” drop down and changing the flow to “Backup Right to Left (1-way).”
 Because the right folder is now our source, we do not need to set the encryption/decryption password to the other side.

-When you are ready to run the job, 1) click on Analyze and GoodSync will list the contents that will be decrypted and replicated to the new folder.
-2) Click on Sync when you are ready to apply the decryption and restore these contents.
+4) When you are ready to run the job, click "Analyze" and GoodSync will list the contents that will be decrypted and replicated to the new folder.
+Click "Sync" when you are ready to apply the decryption and restore these contents.

 All contents have now been successfully decrypted.